Maghfira (Afi) Ramadhani

 Academic Presentations

-2025: Georgia Tech CRIDC (Atlanta, GA), Empirical Methods in Energy Economics Workshop (Washington, DC)
+2025: AERE@SEA (Tampa, FL) [Scheduled], Atlanta Economics PhD Student Symposium (Atlanta, GA), AERE Summer Conference (Albuquerque, NM), Georgia Tech CRIDC (Atlanta, GA), Empirical Methods in Energy Economics Workshop (Washington, DC)

-2024: Southeastern Workshop on Energy & Environmental Economics & Policy (Atlanta, GA), CU Environmental and Resource Economics Workshop (Vail, CO), Georgia Tech Energy Policy and Innovation Center (EPICenter) (Atlanta, GA)
+2024: Southeastern Workshop on Energy & Environmental Economics & Policy (Atlanta, GA), CU Environmental and Resource Economics Workshop (Vail, CO), Georgia Tech EPICenter (Atlanta, GA)

 2022: South East Asia Energy Transition Partnership - Roundtables Executive Training, Australian National University (Virtual)